 Rwanda is known as a country of a thousand hills.
-Nearly two decades ago, the country was plagued by genocide that killed millions and impacted
+Nearly two decades ago, the country was plagued by genocide that killed millions and impacted the world.

 Many Rwandan families are homeless due to the genocide, and many are orphans.
 Widows were left to care for the children of others as well as their own but with no funds to meet even the most basic human needs.